bakketun/bitcoin-streaming-protocol/README.md

 ## Stream address

 A stream is referenced by a transaction id and an optional offset into the data chunk.
+How to encode this is out of scope for this protocol.

+# Note

+## No protocol prefix

+This protocol only concerns writing to the stream.
+Discovery and naming of stream is out of scope.
+Thus it needs no prefix.

+## Forward reading only

+Given a stream address it is not possible rewind to the start of the stream.

+## Addresses are ignored

+The stream is tracked by transaction id.
+Each append tranaction can use a different address.
+Write access can be done by appeding a zero length chunck to the stream.
+Multisig address can also be used.